 Throughout this guide, we have delved into what digital identity is and how it can be used to assess and authenticate identity online.
-But, clearly there are other forms of authentication that also go beyond static credentials.
+But clearly, there are other forms of authentication that also go beyond static credentials.

-A device potentially with a cookie or token falls into the second category.
+A device with a cookie or token falls into the second category.
 It’s something the user possesses that is used as a proxy to identify the individual.

-Fingerprint scanning is the digital version of the ink-and-paper fingerprinting process, and relies on the unique details inherent in the papillary ridges on the ends of fingers and thumbs.
+Fingerprint scanning is the digital version of the ink-and-paper fingerprinting process and relies on the unique details inherent in the papillary ridges on the ends of fingers and thumbs.

-Generally speaking, biometrics recognize individuals based on physical characteristics.
+Generally speaking, device-side biometrics recognize individuals based on physical characteristics.
 A device measures physical attributes and converts the measurements to digital information.
 It then compares that information to reference data captured at some previous point in time, which is stored locally on the user’s device.
 A probabilistic score then determines if a suitable match exists.
 But, like all probabilistic matches, the technology is not perfect and presents some challenges.

 Facial recognition systems work with numeric codes called faceprints, which identify at least 80 nodal points on a human face.

 For organizations deploying biometrics, the question then becomes two-fold.
 1) How do we mitigate the limitations and vulnerabilities implicit in biometric authentication?
-2) How do we use biometrics to deliver an optimal digital experience?
+2) How do we use biometrics securely to deliver an optimal digital experience?

 According to Goode Intelligence, 3.4 billion users will have biometric authentication features on their mobile devices by 2018.

+These capabilities can provide strong authentication, without privacy complications, at low costs on consumer-grade smartphones and PCs.
+These implementations can effectively prevent or defeat attacks in conjunction with digital identity assessment.
 Beyond point-in-time identity assessment, digital identity also plays a critical role in helping companies progressively eliminate fraud from the business.
 Here’s how.

-It’s the remaining 6 percent of transactions, on average, that are questionable, and these soak up a disproportionate volume of resources and overhead in manual reviews.
+It’s the remaining 6 percent of transactions, on average, that are questionable, and soak up a disproportionate amount of resources and overhead in manual reviews.
 It’s relatively easy to block these users with basic rules.
 But this can and often does provide an alienating experience for legitimate users caught up in review simply because, for example, they are in an unfamiliar location or using a new handset.

 Next up: Synthetic ID